As data on COVID-19 builds, a consensus is emerging about the key question: how does the coronavirus spread?

 Similarly, quick encounters outdoors — with physical barriers (read: masks!
 Wear.
 The.
 Damn.
 Masks!) stopping many droplets, and distance, time, and air movement dissipating the rest — seem less likely to cause infection as well.

-The jury's out on SARS-CoV-2's ability to utilize the most frightening form of transmission: aerosol.
+A growing consensus of researchers, armed with mounting evidence, believe SARS-CoV-2 can utilize the most frightening form of transmission: aerosol.
 Unlike respiratory droplets, which usually condense and fall to the ground quickly, aerosol transmission allows the virus to spread through much smaller droplets, which can linger in the air for hours after an infected person leaves, and these little drops can then be inhaled deep into the lungs.

 What This Means Going Forward